-Trump urges 'common sense' gun measures, seeks NRA input
+Trump says NRA could soften opposition to gun reforms after mass shootings

 Pressure from the group helped force the Republican president to back down on supporting tighter gun laws last year despite national outrage at the fatal shootings of 17 people at a high school in Parkland, Florida.

-Trump said on Friday that many attempts to restrict gun ownership have stalled in Congress in the past “but there’s never been a president like President Trump.”
+Senate Democratic Leader Chuck Schumer, in a Twitter posting on Friday, said “it will be nearly impossible to accomplish anything meaningful to address gun violence” if Trump requires pre-approval by the NRA.

+The Washington Post reported that LaPierre called Trump this week to tell him a background check bill would not be popular with his supporters.

-As he considers whether to persuade Republicans in Congress to back new measures, Trump also has to ensure he does not lose support of pro-gun rights conservatives as he runs for re-election next year.
+As he considers whether to push for new measures, Trump also has to ensure he does not lose support of pro-gun rights conservatives as he runs for re-election next year.

-“I am the biggest Second Amendment person there is, but we all must work together for the good and safety of our Country,” he wrote on Twitter.
-“Common sense things can be done that are good for everyone.”

-Trump said he had “been speaking to the NRA, and others, so that their very strong views can be fully represented and respected.”
-The NRA, in a statement on Thursday, indicated it opposed further gun restrictions.

 Democrats are trying to galvanize public support for legislative action over what has been a contentious issue for years, even before Trump’s administration.
 Since he became president in 2017, there have been mass shootings at a church in Texas, a concert in Las Vegas and high schools in Florida and Texas.

-Trump earlier this week initially appeared to support background checks but then did not mention them in a public address on Monday that focused on mental illness and media culture.
+Trump earlier this week initially appeared to support background checks but then did not mention them in a public address on Monday that focused on mental illness and media culture as possible causes of part mass shootings.

 He later predicted congressional support for those background checks and blocking gun access to the mentally ill, but not for any effort to ban assault rifles.

+Trump said he thought meaningful changes would happen on so-called red flag laws that allow authorities to take guns away from people deemed as a possible danger to themselves or others.

 Congress is in recess but Trump said on Friday that leaders of the House of Representatives and Senate were discussing expanding background checks for guns sales.